nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Full Name\{#generate-full-name}

-The generate full name transformer generates a valid full name from a list of predefined full name values.
-The generated full name is made from a combination of the [first](/transformers/system#generate-first-name) and [last](/transformers/system#generate-last-name) names transformers.
+Generates a valid full name from a list of predefined full name values.

 **Configurations**

 There are no configurations for this transformer.

 **Examples**

-Here are some examples of what an output full name value may look like.

 | Example Output  |
 | --------------- |